 Dolphin plants may be just another novelty plant, but they are also selective about some of their care.
 Their cultivation requirements are similar to their parent plants.
 Provide them with bright but indirect light.

-The optimum average temperatures are 72 degrees Fahrenheit (22 C.) during the growing season.
-The plant will go dormant in winter and requires slightly cooler temps, around 50-55 F. (10-13 C.).
+The optimum average temperatures are 72 degrees F. (22 C.) during the growing season.
+The plant will go dormant in winter and requires slightly cooler temps, around 50 to 55 degrees F. (10-13 C.).

 Allow soil to dry out between watering.
 On average, plants need to be watered once per week in the growing season but only once per month in the dormant period.